Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 - Schedule initial team training on recognition protocols.

 - Assign a feedback coordinator to gather and analyze participant input.
-- Assign a feedback coordinator to gather and analyze participant input.
 - Schedule initial team training on recognition protocols.
 - Design and distribute promotional content across social media and other channels.
-- Develop evaluation metrics to assess the effectiveness of the recognition program.
+- **Added:** Develop evaluation metrics to assess the effectiveness of the recognition program.
 - - Design and distribute promotional content across social media and other channels.

 - **Added:** Design and distribute promotional content across social media and other channels.